 Dizziness – You may experience some dizziness, sometimes accompanied by nausea because your eyes are not aligned properly.

-Inability to see 3-D images – Some people are unable to see the 3-D effects on the screen at all.
+Inability to see 3-D images – Some people cannot see the 3-D effects on the screen.
 Others can see the images but they are not as pronounced as they are to other people.

 If you experience these problems while watching 3-D movies, you should schedule a visit to see your eye doctor and have them perform a comprehensive eye exam to figure out what exactly is going on with your vision.
 At that point, they will be able to come up with a treatment plan that’s right for you.

 Detecting Other Problems

 Professionals recommend that everyone receive regular eye exams – usually every two years for most people.
 However, it’s not realistic to think that everyone follows that recommendation.
 So, there are many people who may have vision problems they won’t know about until they receive a comprehensive eye exam.

 Improving Eyesight with 3-D Viewing and Vision Training

 That’s not to say that everyone with depth perception issues will notice an improvement in their vision after watching 3-D movies.
 Some viewers may see improvement in their vision and find a different perspective on their surroundings.
 It all depends on the nature of their issues.